 Current Strategic Pathways Presentations

-CURRENT VERSION: Strategic Pathways Update to Board of Regents Nov.
-10 - DOWNLOAD PDF
+CURRENT VERSION: Strategic Pathways Update for Board of Regents June 1 - DOWNLOAD PDF

 Phase 3 Review Areas

 Current Stage: Secondary Review - Held first round of discussions with affected units and Regents, cost analysis being conducted and secondary meetings are being scheduled

 Visit Phase 2 for the latest updates and information on the eight review areas.

 At the Board of Regents meeting March 2, President Johnsen presented the following initial thoughts on directions in each Phase 2 review area.